Construction Business Loans

 • Credit-flexible approvals.
 Whether your score is strong or still improving, you may still qualify for funding.

-Think of a business line of credit as being similar to how credit cards work (with lower interest rates than credit cards).
-You are approved for a credit limit by a lender with a specified APR.
-You only pay interest on the amounts of funds you withdraw from your total credit line, just like a credit card.
+Think of a business line of credit as working similarly to a credit card, usually with lower interest rates.
+When you are approved for a credit limit by a lender with a specified APR, you only pay interest on the amounts of funds you withdraw from your total credit line, just like a credit card.

 A business credit card can be a useful complement to a business line of credit, offering flexible spending for smaller purchases, while a line of credit provides working capital for larger expenses.